Pest (organism): Concept

-Animals as pests
+Animals

 Animals are considered pests or vermin when they injure people or damage crops, forestry, or buildings.
 Elephants are regarded as pests by the farmers whose crops they raid and trample.
 Mosquitoes and ticks are vectors that can transmit ailments but are also pests because of the distress caused by their bites.
 Grasshoppers are usually solitary herbivores of little economic importance until the conditions are met for them to enter a swarming phase, become locusts and cause enormous damage.
 Many people appreciate birds in the countryside and their gardens, but when these accumulate in large masses, they can be a nuisance.
 Flocks of starlings can consist of hundreds of thousands of individual birds, their roosts can be noisy and their droppings voluminous; the droppings are acidic and can cause corrosion of metals, stonework, and brickwork as well as being unsightly.
 Pigeons in urban settings may be a health hazard, and gulls near the coast can become a nuisance, especially if they become bold enough to snatch food from passers-by.
 All birds are a risk at airfields where they can be sucked into aircraft engines.
 Woodpeckers sometimes excavate holes in buildings, fencing and utility poles, causing structural damage; they also drum on various reverberatory structures on buildings such as gutters, down-spouts, chimneys, vents and aluminium sheeting.
 Jellyfish can form vast swarms which may be responsible for damage to fishing gear, and sometimes clog the cooling systems of power and desalination plants which draw their water from the sea.

 Many of the animals that we regard as pests live in our homes.
 Before humans built dwellings, these creatures lived in the wider environment, but co-evolved with humans, adapting to the warm, sheltered conditions that a house provides, the wooden timbers, the furnishings, the food supplies and the rubbish dumps.
 Many no longer exist as free-living organisms in the outside world, and can therefore be considered to be domesticated.
 The St Kilda house mouse rapidly became extinct when the last islander left the island of St Kilda, Scotland in 1930, but the St Kilda field mouse survived.

-Plants as pests
+Plants

 Plants may be considered pests, for example, if they are invasive species or weeds.
 There is no universal definition of what makes a plant a pest.
-Some governments, such as that of Western Australia, permit their authorities to prescribe as a pest plant "any plant that, in the local government authority's opinion, is likely to adversely affect the environment of the district, the value of property in the district, or the health, comfort or convenience of the district’s inhabitants."
+Some governments, such as that of Western Australia, permit their authorities to prescribe as a pest plant "any plant that, in the local government authority's opinion, is likely to adversely affect the environment of the district, the value of property in the district, or the health, comfort or convenience of the district's inhabitants."
 An example of such a plant prescribed under this regulation is caltrop, Tribulus terrestris, which can cause poisoning in sheep and goats, but is mainly a nuisance around buildings, roadsides and recreation areas because of its uncomfortably sharp spiny burrs.

-Other organisms as pests

-Some definitions encompass any hazardous or problematic organism, and so often include fungi, oomycetes, bacteria, and viruses.